+'''

-Java public interface SimplePrx extends Ice.ObjectPrx { public void op(); public void op(java.util.Map<string, string="">context); }</string,>
+public interface SimplePrx extends ObjectPrx

+{

+void op();

+void op(java.util.Map<String, String> context);

+}

+'''

 As you can see, the compiler generates a proxy interface SimplePrx.
 In general, the generated name is <interface-name>Prx.
-If an interface is nested in a module M, the generated class is part of package M, so the fully-qualified name is M.<interface-name>Prx.

 In the client's address space, an instance of SimplePrx is the local ambassador for a remote instance of the Simple interface in a server and is known as a proxy instance.
 All the details about the server-side object, such as its address, what protocol to use, and its object identity are encapsulated in that instance.